Actionable governance journeys

 A virtual datacenter can be thought of as your own isolated cloud within the Azure platform, integrating management processes, regulatory requirements, and security processes required by your governance policies.
 Within this virtual boundary, Azure Virtual Datacenter offers example models for deploying workloads while ensuring consistent compliance and provides basic guidance on implementing an organization's separation of roles and responsibilities in the cloud.

 Although smaller teams may benefit from the models and recommendations the Azure Virtual Datacenter provides, this approach is designed to guide enterprise IT groups managing large cloud environments.
 For organizations that meet the following criteria it's recommended that you consider consulting the Azure Virtual Datacenter guidance when designing your Azure-based cloud infrastructure:

 - Your enterprise is subject to regulatory compliance requirements that require centralized monitoring and audit capabilities.

-- You need to enable agile deployment capabilities for workloads in support of developer and operations teams, while maintaining common policy and governance compliance and central IT control over core services.
+- You need to maintain common policy and governance compliance and central IT control over core services.

-- Your industry depends on a complex platform that requires deep domain expertise (for example, finance, oil and gas, or manufacturing).
+- Your industry depends on a complex platform which requires complex controls and deep domain expertise to govern the platform.
+This is most common in large enterprises within finance, oil and gas, or manufacturing.

 - Your existing IT governance policies require tighter parity with existing features, even during early stage adoption.

-For more information, visit the Azure Virtual Datacenter section of the Cloud Adoption Framework site.
+For more information, visit the Azure Virtual Datacenter section of the Cloud Adoption Framework.

 Choose one of these journeys: